lizmat/raku-all-modules/cpan/TITSUKI/Algorithm-AhoCorasick/README.md

     my $located = $aho-corasick.locate($text);

-Returns elements of a finite set of strings with location within an input text.
+Returns elements of a finite set of strings within an input text where each string contains the locations in which it appeared.

 AUTHOR
 ======